Watershed-Function-SFA/BASIN-3D/docs/quickstart.rst

 .. literalinclude:: ../example-django/mybroker/mapping_alpha.csv

-Extend the broker source plugin with the described attributes
+Extend the broker source plugin with the described attributes.
+The following example is from ~example-django/mybroker/plugins.py.

 .. literalinclude:: ../example-django/mybroker/plugins.py
    :language: python
    :lines: 164-191

-Create view classes for the desired synthesis models
+Create view classes for the desired synthesis models in the broker source plugin (e.g., ~example-django/mybroker/plugins.py).

 .. literalinclude:: ../example-django/mybroker/plugins.py
    :language: python
    :lines: 15-87

 Create a Keyset
 ----------------
 Credentials for data source are stored in an encrypted database field.
 The keyset used to encrypt the field must be created with python-keyczar.
 Python-keyczar is a dependency of BASIN-3D and should have been installed with the BASIN-3D framework::